Physical Address

 <big>

 tag does not convey any semantic meaning about the content it holds.
-Semantic HTML is crucial for accessibility and search engine optimization. - Styling Overload: The use of
+Semantic HTML is crucial for accessibility and search engine optimization.<big>

 tag, CSS can be used to achieve the same effect.
 Here’s an example of how you can make text larger using CSS: